 Generate the nth Fibonacci number.

-Print the lyrics to the Christmas carol The Twelve Days of Christmas, taking advantage of the repetition in the song.
+Print the lyrics to the Christmas carol “The Twelve Days of Christmas,” taking advantage of the repetition in the song.

 When you’re ready to move on, we’ll talk about a concept in Rust that doesn’t commonly exist in other programming languages: ownership.